Breaking Through Fitness Plateaus: How to Keep Progressing

 1. Increase the Intensity

-• Lift Heavier – If you’ve been lifting the same weights for weeks, increase them gradually.
-Aim for an extra 5-10% increase in weight every few weeks.
+• Lift Heavier – If you’ve been lifting the same weights, increase them gradually.
+Aim for a 5–10% increase every few weeks.

 2. Change Your Workout Routine

-• Try New Exercises – Swap out old exercises for new variations to challenge different muscle groups.
+• Try New Exercises – Swap in new variations to target different muscle groups.

-• Incorporate High-Intensity Interval Training (HIIT) – HIIT workouts can help break through cardio or fat loss plateaus.
+• Incorporate HIIT – High-Intensity Interval Training can help bust through cardio or fat-loss plateaus.

 3. Prioritize Recovery

-• Get Enough Sleep – Aim for at least 7-9 hours of sleep per night to support muscle recovery and hormonal balance.
+• Get Enough Sleep – Aim for 7–9 hours of quality sleep each night to support recovery and hormone regulation.

 4. Reassess Your Nutrition

-• Increase Protein Intake – Protein helps with muscle repair and growth.
-Make sure you’re consuming enough to support your workouts.
+• Increase Protein Intake – Protein is crucial for muscle repair and growth.
+Ensure you’re meeting your daily protein needs.

-• Stay Hydrated – Dehydration can affect performance and recovery, so drink plenty of water.
+• Stay Hydrated – Dehydration impacts both performance and recovery.
+Drink plenty of water throughout the day.

-• Use Photos & Measurements – The scale isn’t always the best indicator of progress.
-Take progress pictures and body measurements.
+• Use Photos & Measurements – The scale doesn’t always tell the full story.
+Take progress photos and track your body measurements.

 Previous